pflab-ut/mcube/CONTRIBUTING.md

 $ make doxygen
 ```

 3. do build tests for all configurations.
+If warning/errors occur, the results are in `testconfig/`.

 ```
 $ make testconfig
 ```

 If warning/errors occur, please revise your codes.
 Otherwise, please send a pull request.